Kurobe Gorge

 The Kurobe Dam in Kurobe Gorge is one of highlights of the Tateyama Kurobe Alpine Route.
 The area was designated the Chūbu-Sangaku National Park on December 4, 1934.

+Geology

+Kurobe Gorge in a V-shaped gorge.
+The gorge is part of the Northern Japan Alps.
+It was formed by the Kurobe River flowing to the Ushiro-Tateyama Mountain Range carving granite stones.

 Geography

 Shimonoroka

 Shimonoroka, or lower corridor, is the central Kurobe Gorge.

 Shimonoroka can be accessed by using the Nichiden hodo (Nichiden Trail) or Suihei hodo (Horizontal Trail).
 These trails are very dangerous; they can be only 20–50 cm wide and lie 500 m above the riverbed.
 In October 2019, five people died on the trails.